NavieHuynh/node-app-test/README.md

 ## Setup:
 - Install Docker Desktop on the host OS
-- Run 'docker-compose up' to startup the express and mongo servers
+- Run `docker-compose up` to startup the express and mongo servers
 - check http://localhost:3000/ to access the express server locally

 ## Dependencies